FailAcademy/learning/wdp-vancouver/_lessons/week-02/04-intro-to-jquery.md

 </div>
 ```

-You'll need to think about traversing the DOM, and which of jQuery's methods you'll need to make to update the `<ul>` element's content.
+You'll need to think about traversing the DOM, and which of jQuery's methods you'll need to update the `<ul>` element's content.

 You can complete this activity in a basic HTML file in a text editor of your choice (don't forget to include the jQuery library in the footer of your file), or in Codepen (be sure to go into the Settings for your pen and check off the box to add the jQuery library).